matestack/matestack-ui-core/docs/components/README.md

 # Core Components

-basemate provides a wide set of core components, which enables you to easily build your UI.
+matestack provides a wide set of core components, which enables you to easily build your UI.
 You can build your [own components](../extend/custom_components.md) as well, either static or dynamic.

 ## Static Core Components